 - Make sure that any issues are documented.
 In the event you end up with antibiotic resistance, make sure to have the doctor report it.
 The CDC is amassing data to record information about antibiotic-resistant infections, reasons for those infections, and risk factors, to be able to assist in preventing or decreasing the number of occurrences.

 Development of new antibiotics and diagnostic tests is an ongoing process to attempt to stay ahead of resistant bacteria.
 Dr. Michael Bell, deputy director for the CDC’s Division of Healthcare Quality Promotion, shares, “We are approaching a cliff.
 If we don’t take steps to slow or stop drug resistance, we will fall back to a time when simple infections killed people.”

 We should all do our part to help address this dangerous trend!
-Email or call Hearts at Home In-Home Care, experts in home care Kansas City families trust, for additional information on how we can help, such as by accompanying senior loved ones to medical appointments and to receive vaccinations, by ensuring the household environment is neat and sanitary, by preparing nutritionally beneficial meals to optimize health and wellbeing, and more.
+Email or call Hearts at Home In-Home Care, providers of in-home care in Leawood, KS and the surrounding areas, for additional information on how we can help, such as by accompanying senior loved ones to medical appointments and to receive vaccinations, by ensuring the household environment is neat and sanitary, by preparing nutritionally beneficial meals to optimize health and wellbeing, and more.
 Call us at 913-440-4209 to learn how our compassionate care team can help keep the older adults you love healthy and thriving!